| An Essay on

 portraying industrial reality, the statistician has to rely on tools which are

-It is to be hoped that the current methodological progress
+still far too rudimentary.
+Progress under way It is to be hoped that the current methodological progress

 will encourage a dialectic between the quality of data and the adequacy of their